braithicus/2810ICT-Project-Management-Assignment/Project Plan.md

 ### 1.1 Project Objectives

-- Provide a tool that lets users assess the nutritional value of different foods.
+- Provide a tool that allows users assess the nutritional value of different foods.
+- Provide a tool that allows the consumer to search the food by name.
-- Give the consumers options to search, sort, and filter the nutritional data according to particular categories such as food type, nutritional type, etc.
+- Provide a tool that allows users to sort and filter the nutritional data according to particular categories such as nutritional type.
-- Provide a graphical user interface to allow for the data to be interacted with and shown visually, with tools such as pie charts and bar graphs.
+- Provide a graphical user interface to allow for the data to be interacted with.
+- Allow for a foods nutritional value to be shown visually, with tools such as pie charts and bar graphs.

 ### 1.2 Project Stakeholders

-Identify all key stakeholders involved in the project, including internal teams and potential end-users.
+#### Project Manager
+- <h6 style="display: inline;"> Description: </h6> In charge of managing the project in its entirety and acting as the communicator between all stakeholders, making sure its stays within and meets the requirements of the scope.
+- <h6 style="display: inline;"> Role: </h6> Acts as the main point for communication.
+Coordinates and integrates the processes of: Initiating, Planning, Executing, Monitoring and Controlling, and Closing.
+And facilitates decisions made within the core knowledge areas such as: Integration, Scope, Time, Cost, Quality, Human Resources, Communication, Risk, and Procurement.
+This is done through delegation, or personally by the project manager.

+#### Data Analysts
+- <h6 style="display: inline;"> Description: </h6> Professionals in the scope of analysing and interpreting data to gain insights and meaning.
+- <h6 style="display: inline;"> Role: </h6> Create algorithms to evaluate the Nutritional_Food_Database.csv, and identify metrics and trends in the data that allow for different visual representations.
+While also removing any anomalies from the dataset, ensuring high quality data.
+They also use their findings to effectively communicate complex insights to other stakeholders.

+#### Software Developers
+- <h6 style="display: inline;"> Description: </h6>
+- <h6 style="display: inline;"> Role: </h6>

+#### Nutritionists and Dietitians
+- <h6 style="display: inline;"> Description: </h6>
+- <h6 style="display: inline;"> Role: </h6>

+#### Educational Institutions
+- <h6 style="display: inline;"> Description: </h6>
+- <h6 style="display: inline;"> Role: </h6>

+#### Health Conscious Individuals
+- <h6 style="display: inline;"> Description: </h6>
+- <h6 style="display: inline;"> Role: </h6>

 ### 1.3 Project Scope